 On the other hand, at least the generalized Persidskii system is more adaptable for approximating the true system~\eqref{eq:system_for_identification} than the linearization of~\eqref{eq:system_for_identification} (locally or globally), considering, for example, $\dot{x} = -x\tanh(x) + Du = -x^2 + \frac{x^4}{3} - \frac{2x^6}{15}+ \dots + Du$, and the latter is a particular case of the former one. \end{remark}

-The main goal of this work is to propose a generic scheme to verify if an identified model obtained by applying the Koopman operator theory is ISS, under the preliminary that the system~\eqref{eq:system_for_identification} is ISS and its implicit form is known (\emph{i.e.} Assumption~\ref{assum:grey_box} is verified).
+The main objective of this work is to propose a generic scheme to verify if an identified model obtained by applying the Koopman operator theory is ISS, under the preliminary that the true system~\eqref{eq:system_for_identification} is ISS and its implicit form is known (\emph{i.e.} Assumption~\ref{assum:grey_box} is fulfilled).